helahi3/ChessV2/README.md

 TODO:

-Complete GUI by allowing user to select game mode
-(2 player or AI), difficulty level and teams

 Complete Pawn promotion and castling movement logic.
 Start working on en passant

-Note: The app is still in development, but feel free to test it out
+Note: The app is still in development, but feel free to test it out.
+You can choose the AI difficulty by going to /src/main/java/Player/ChessEngine and selecting a different AI